sbalatbat/cse15l-lab-reports/Lab_Report_3.md

 ### `-print`

 `-print` is an action which, as you would expect, prints out the filenames.
-It is the default action of `find`.
+It is the default action of `find`, which is really useful for actually seeing what you looked for.

 Example 1
 ```